ccao-data/model-res-avm/README.md

 2. **Prorate the Building:**
    - Multiply the building-wide figure by each PIN’s proration rate (e.g., if a PIN has 30% of the building, it gets 30% of that amount).
-   - Round fractional dollars so the total matches exactly.

 3. **Add Back Land:**
    - Each PIN has its own land value, which is not shared.